RSSchermer/entitytled/README.md

 Both produce intermediate query results which can be modified further.
 This works exactly the same as it does in Slick and you have access to all Slick's result modifying operations (e.g. `filter`, `sortBy`, `map`, `take`, etc.).
-If, for example, you wanted to build a query for the top 10 movies with the highest rating, you could do this:
+If, for example, you want to build a query for the top 10 movies with the highest rating, you could do this:

 ```scala